What is sepsis in newborns?

 What causes sepsis in newborns?

 Bacterial infections are the most common cause of sepsis.
-Sepsis can also be caused by infections by fungi, parasites, or viruses.
+However, sepsis can also be caused by fungi, parasites or viruses.
 The infection can be located in any of a number of places throughout the body.

 How do newborns get sepsis?